scchess/Qualimap/doc/analysis.rst

 :guilabel:`Coverage Histogram (0-50x)`

   Coverage of transcripts from 0 to 50X.
+If certain genes have higher coverage level they are added to the last column (50X).

 :guilabel:`Junction Analysis`